Financial Planning for Alzheimer's and Dementia Care

 Retirement Benefits

-Retirement plan benefits, including IRAs, annuities and pension plans, can also provide financial support, even before retirement age.
+Retirement plan benefits, including IRAs, annuities and pension plans, can provide financial support, even before retirement age.
 Withdrawing funds from retirement savings accounts may have tax implications and potential penalties.
-However, early withdrawals from IRAs or employer-funded retirement plans might avoid the typical 10% penalty under certain conditions.
+However, early withdrawals from IRAs or employer-funded retirement plans might avoid the usual 10% penalty under certain conditions.
 Such withdrawals are considered taxable income.

 3. 3